bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To assemble the frame you will need the following tools and items:

-- thread-locker
+- Thread-locker
 - The bag with 12 M5x12 button head cap screws
 - 2 Side Panels
 - The bottom panel with the battery enclosure installed
 - The front center panel assembly
 - The rear center panel assembly
+- 3 mm hex key

 1. Apply one drop of thread-locker to the end of the 12 M5x16 screws.

 2. Install the side panels to the bottom panel.
+Take care not to overtighten; turn with the short end of the hex key.

 	<img src="/brov2//cad/brov-assembly-step5-annotated.png" class="img-responsive" style="max-width:700px" />

 3. Install the center panel assemblies to the side panels.
+Take care not to overtighten; turn with the short end of the hex key.

 	<img src="/brov2//cad/brov-assembly-step6-annotated.png" class="img-responsive" style="max-width:700px" />